preet1881/pi_model/README.md

 <br />
 Read "https://arxiv.org/abs/1610.02242" for better understanding

+# ABOUT THE CODE
+the code runs on cifar10 dataset, cifar10 augmentation and zca is left

 # Goals to be achieved
-Improve the accuracy of the model by adding gaussian noise , transforms <br /> Run the code on CIFAR10 dataset and SVHN dataset <br /> Get the norm of the gradient and figure out a better algorithm <br />
+Improve the accuracy of the model by adding gaussian noise , transforms <br /> Run the code on SVHN dataset <br />
+Get the norm of the gradient and figure out a better algorithm <br />